 Profile administrators can do the following:

-If Elite Plus license is not available
+If Sensitive Data Governance Add-on service is not available

 inSync will stop indexing data for all inSync users once the license expires.
 Additionally, cloud administrator will not be able to create, view, modify, or delete compliance policies, compliance templates, and sensitive data.
 However, inSync will retain the non-compliant violation information.
-Additionally, the non-compliance reports will not be displayed.
+Additionally, the non-compliant reports will not be displayed.

 For more information, see Frequently asked questions.